bakerstu/openmrn/README.md

 OpenMRN is a set of C++ code that is designed to make it easier to implement support for LCC.
 This might be in accessory decoders, in a command station, in a throttle, or any other device.
-The code is designed to be able to run on micro controllers.
-There are currently a number of different 32-bit micro controllers supported.
+The code is designed to be able to run on microcontrollers.
+There are currently a number of different 32-bit microcontrollers supported.
 To find the full list, you'll need to check the boards folder.

 **Note:** The software license terms are 2-clause BSD in order to be commercial